rg-wood/salt-lion/README.md

 This section describes the various choices and deviations I made writing **Salt Lion**, based on material from the original [Year Zero Engine SRD](https://freeleaguepublishing.com/wp-content/uploads/2023/11/YZE-Standard-Reference-Document.pdf).

-This game is designed to be open and modifiable, and this section may be of use to those hacking it.
+This document is designed to be open and modifiable, and this section may be of use to those making their own hacks.

 #### Simplifications

-Only uses D6s.
+**Salt Lion** is a paired down version of the Year Zero Engine, modified with simplicity in mind.
+In particular, it only uses D6s and it removes skills altogether, replacing them with talents.

+Other simplifications include:

 [Health](#health) and [Resolve](#resolve) are the totals of two attributes, rather than their average.
 This means they are double the values expected from the Year Zero SRD, so damages are roughly doubled as well.

 ### Style Guide

 This document user British English for spelling and grammar.
+It does not use the Oxford comma.

+Attributes, prices, table headers and